Interacting through code#

 What to include in your main3.cpp file#

-To run the simulation with the default parameters of set 1, main3.cpp
+To run the simulation with the default parameters of set 1, main3.cpp would look like this:

 Pre-defined parameter set run